xymbol/otp-examples/README.md

 ## How to run tests

-For each project do `mix test` to run tests.
+For each project, do `mix test` to run tests.

 ## Author